-Unrestricted gifts, such as those given to the USC Marshall and USC Leventhal Dean's Strategic Fund, are among the most valuable to USC Marshall and USC Leventhal, because they allow the School to allocate funds wherever the need is greatest, and to take advantage of unique opportunities as they arise.
+Unrestricted gifts, such as those given to the USC Marshall and USC Leventhal Dean's Strategic Funds, are among the most valuable to USC Marshall and USC Leventhal, because they allow the Schools to allocate funds wherever the need is greatest and take advantage of unique opportunities as they arise.
 Your unrestricted contribution may be used to support costs associated with financial aid, innovations in teaching, research equipment, facilities, and much more.

 Directed gifts allow you to designate your gift to a specific school or program, a support group, or a priority area at the university.
 When you make a directed gift to the School, you enjoy the satisfaction of knowing you are supporting a program that is personally meaningful to you.

 You also have the option of designating your gift for current use or for endowment.
 Current-use gifts provide funds and flexibility over the short term, whereas endowment gifts provide security over the long term by expanding the university’s permanent financial base and creating a predictable source of future income for such things as endowed faculty positions, student scholarships or fellowships, broad-based interdisciplinary research projects, or even entire academic programs.

 Types of Gifts

 When you make an outright gift to USC Marshall and USC Leventhal, your contribution can be put to work immediately — either by providing funding for current programs or creating a reliable source of future income by expanding the university’s endowment.
 An outright gift may be composed of almost any asset of value: